 Intaking feedback via Workflow Builder allows us to leverage our Jira integration to quickly turn feedback into bugs that we can then prioritise.
 Using this process gives us clarity.
 In the past, we simply asked the requester to write what the issue was and provide a screenshot, but this didn’t necessarily allow us to duplicate the issue, or find and fix the bug.

 During our beta phase, we build a similar workflow for customers so that they can easily file feedback through a Slack Connect channel.
 We’ve found that replicating the way that we intake internal feedback is extremely efficient, and the process allows us to hear from and engage with customers in real time.

 Experiment with process and highlight improvement opportunities

 Iterating on past processes has enabled us to get more efficient at launching languages.
-Using Workflow Builder to intake internal feedback was an experiment that led to a major process shift and a lot less investigative work for our Quality pillar.
-Recently, our Systems pillar brought up an idea operationalizing the file send process for new languages; we translate most of the same words every time, so the goal is to automate this internal repetitive work.
+Using Workflow Builder to intake internal feedback was an experiment that led to a major process shift and a lot less investigative work for our quality pillar.
+Recently, our systems pillar brought up an idea operationalising the file-send process for new languages; we translate most of the same words every time, so the goal is to automate this internal repetitive work.
 This way, our team can dedicate time to more efficiently project manage difficult areas of new language translation, like images, or focus on feedback and bugs.

-We’re constantly balancing gaining efficiency with quality, however, too much efficiency can lead to a decline in quality, so we’re very careful to prioritize time in areas that build foundations, such as training vendor teams and building glossaries, as well as areas that evaluate the results of that work, like receiving feedback.
+We’re constantly balancing gaining efficiency with quality; however, too much efficiency can lead to a decline in quality, so we’re very careful to prioritise time in areas that build foundations, such as training vendor teams and building glossaries, as well as areas that evaluate the results of that work, like receiving feedback.